An analytic model for gravitational collapse of spherical matter under mixed pressure: Introduction

-Another approach is to take one good coordinate system for the entire space-time to describe gravitational collapse as a part of it \cite{Adler:2005vn}.
-This approach has an advantage to make it easy to get the whole picture while it may be heuristic and does not alway make the calculation simplified \cite{Misner:1974qy,Landau:1982dva}.
+Another approach is to find one good coordinate system to entirely cover the two space-times which are to be glued in order to describe the gravitational collapse \cite{Adler:2005vn}.
+This approach has advantages to circumvent technicality in the junction condition and to make it easy to get the whole picture, while it may be heuristic to find such a good coordinate system and the approach does not alway make the calculation simplified \cite{Misner:1974qy,Landau:1982dva}.
 However an adequate coordinate system also makes the calculation considerably simple, which will pay off enough for an effort to find.

-A main purpose of this paper is to take the second approach and extend results of spherically symmetric gravitational collapse of null dust in \cite{Adler:2005vn} to that of a class of matter including cosmological constant.
-(See also \cite{Alberghi:1998xe,Alberghi:2006zy,Tippett:2011hz} for earlier study of matter collapse.)
-Upon this extension a shell crossing singularity \cite{Eardley:1978tr} becomes a non-trivial obstruction, which constrains the parameter space of consistent solutions.
+A main purpose of this paper is to take the second approach and extend results of spherically symmetric gravitational collapse of light-like shell in \cite{Adler:2005vn} to that of general fluid including cosmological constant.
+(See also \cite{Alberghi:1998xe,Alberghi:2006zy,Tippett:2011hz}.)
+In fact, it is not trivial at all to construct such a solution, since it was shown in earlier studies that an emergent curvature singularity is not generally covered by an event horizon and may become naked \cite{Eardley:1978tr,Christodoulou:1984mz,PhysRevD.43.1416,Shapiro:1991zza}.
+(See also \cite{cmp/1104115427,Christodoulou:1987vu,Christodoulou:1987vv,Dwivedi:1989pt,Christodoulou:1991yfa,PhysRevD.45.2147,Shapiro:1992heg,Christodoulou:1994hg}.)
+We summarize the possible causal structures of gravitational collapse by the local Penrose-Carter diagrams in Fig.\ref{PC}.

+The violation of the cosmic censorship implies the breakdown of the physics law and a solution with naked singularity emergent is not physically favored \cite{Hawking:1976ra}.
+Therefore it is meaningful and useful to construct an analytic solution which describes gravitational collapse without any naked singularity even though it is only a toy model.

+In this paper we avoid an unphysical solution with naked singularity by choosing a good coordinate system as an ansatz for the metric at the beginning.
+Then we impose several physical conditions on the solution.
+One is such that there does not happen any shell crossing singularity \cite{Eardley:1978tr}.
+Indeed upon this extension the absence of the shell crossing singularity becomes a non-trivial obstruction, which constrains the parameter space of consistent solutions.
 (See also \cite{Joshi:2012ak}.)
-A characteristic point of our extension is to consider gravitational collapse of matter under mixed pressure of both the transverse component and the longitudinal one in its equation of state.
-We can still solve such a gravitational collapsing system with matter under such a general pressure analytically.
+Another is the infinite redshift surface monotonically increase, which will turn out to constrain the gradient of the orbit of infalling fluid from the above.
+The others are energy conditions such that the local energy density is non-negative and the energy flux vector is timelike outside the emergent event horizon.
+Another characteristic point of our extension is to consider gravitational collapse of general fluid under mixed pressure of both the transverse component and the longitudinal one in its equation of state.
+We can still solve such a gravitational collapsing system with fluid under such a general pressure analytically.

 Furthermore we compute the total energy of the system adopting the definition of charges presented in \cite{Aoki:2020prb}.
 (See also \cite{Fock:1959}.)
 The proposed definition of charges is done so as to extend the one in the flat space-time to a general curved space-time with manifest invariance under general coordinate transformation.
 This definition provides a simple way to test whether a charge is conserved or not by checking the associated vector field for the charge to satisfy an equation referred to as the conservation equation \cite{Aoki:2020nzm}.
 We show that the time evolution vector field in the matter collapsing system studied in this paper satisfies the conservation condition, and confirm that the total energy is indeed invariant under the given time evolution by explicit computation.